McDonnell Douglas F-15E Strike Eagle: Operations Southern Watch and Northern Watch

-Following Desert Storm, two no-fly zones over Iraq were set up, and enforced typically by US and UK aircraft.
+Following the Gulf War, two no-fly zones over Iraq were set up, and enforced typically by US and UK aircraft.
 In one incident, an attack on up to 600 Kurdish refugees by Iraqi helicopters at Chamchamal, northern Iraq, was observed by a flight of F-15Es.
 As they were not allowed to open fire, the F-15Es instead conducted several high speed passes as close as possible to the Iraqi helicopters to create severe wake-turbulence, while aiming lasers at the helicopter's cockpits to attempt to blind their crews; this caused the crash of one Hind.
 Afterwards, USAF leadership ordered F-15Es not to fly below 10000 ft to deter a repetition.

 F-15Es of the 391st Fighter Squadron, 492d Fighter Squadron, and 494th Fighter Squadron regularly deployed to Turkey throughout the 1990s.
 In January 1993, in breach of the ceasefire agreement, Iraqi targets below the 32nd parallel north were attacked; 10 F-15Es conducted a punitive strike days later.
-Most missions were of a defensive nature, the Strike Eagles carried a flexible range of weapons on a typical mission.
+Most missions were of a defensive nature; the Strike Eagles carried a flexible range of weapons on a typical mission.
 AWACS aircraft were in close contact with F-15E crews, who would receive new taskings while airborne and thus could fly unplanned attacks on Iraqi targets.
 After 1993, no-fly zone violations were minimal as Iraq staged a minor withdrawal; in 1997, Turkey approved the creation of Operation Northern Watch (ONW) and permitted US forces to use the Incirlik air base.

 In December 1998, Operation Desert Fox was conducted when Iraq refused UNSCOM inspections.
 On 28 December 1998, three F-15Es struck an SA-3 tracking radar and optical guidance unit, each dropping two GBU-12 500-pound precision-guided munitions (PGMs).
 After Desert Fox, Iraq frequently violated the no-fly zones, thus F-15Es conducted several pre-planned retaliatory strikes; in ONW alone, weapons were expended on at least 105 days.
 Between 24 and 26 January 1999, F-15Es expended several AGM-130s and GBU-12s against SAM sites near Mosul, northern Iraq.
 They also flew in support of Operation Provide Comfort and Operation Provide Comfort II.